 Does the policy promote competition and innovation in the parts of the healthcare system that must be sustained?

 Quickly get insight on each bill and then contact your elected officials.

 Insulin Price Reduction Act (S. 2199/H.R.4906)

-75% This bill will help to lower the current list price of insulin and remove barriers to access this life-essential drug.
+This bill will help to lower the current list price of insulin and remove barriers to access this life-essential drug.
 If manufacturers lower the price of their insulin products to the 2006 level, that insulin cannot be subject to a deductible, prior authorization, or step therapy in Medicare and insurance plans.
-Insurance companies cannot deny these reduced list insulin products on their lists of approved drugs.
+Insurance companies cannot remove these reduced list insulin products from their lists of already approved drugs.